juhyeonkim95/DXRPathTracer/README.md

 - [x] RELAX specular version

 Because of the time limit, RELAX implementation is quite different from the original one.
-I only managed to split the renderpass, and still used large portion of SVGF code.
+I only managed to develop motion vectors for delta reflection / tramission and split the renderpass, and still used a large portion of SVGF code.
 If you want to know the exact implementation of RELAX, please refer to the [original code](https://github.com/NVIDIAGameWorks/RayTracingDenoiser).

 ## Acknowledgement